SK-EID/dds-documentation/docs/api/api_docs.md

 #### BDOC format and HASHCODE

+> **Note!** Hashcode is currently supported only for BDOC-TM.

+> Support for BDOC-TS will be added in the future.

 #### Transforming a BDOC container to HASHCODE form

 Given the BDOC format, the container should be transformed to the HASCODE form in the following steps (before sending it to the DigiDocService):